blualg/m-ovito/doc/manual/reference/pipelines/modifiers/bin_and_reduce.rst

 Input property
   The source particle property the reduction operation should be applied to.
+  Select *<None>* to take uniform 1 as input value for all particles, which can be useful for counting the number of particles in each bin (reduction operation: *sum*) or calculating the number of density of particles (reduction operation: *sum divided by bin volume*).

 Use only selected elements
   Restricts the calculation to the subset of particles that are currently selected.